johnhw/ipynb_widget_canvas/README.md

 ## Design Thoughts

-- My immediate plans for the Canvas Widget are to implement just the functionality required by my quantitative image viewer project.
+- My immediate plans for the Canvas Widget are to implement the functionality required by my other quantitative image viewer project.
 This includes:
   - Display an image via URL
   - Display an image from a Numpy array: gray scale, RGB, or RGBA
   - Support image zooming and panning via mouse